Re: Brief Encounters with White Men by Claudia Rankine, NYT magazine, 7/21/19

 Ms. Rankine, you are one of my literary luminaries.
 I’ve read work by you with students, and discussed work by you with friends and colleagues.
 You’re a stunning writer.
 And brilliant.
 And deeply important.

 So it was with a certain element of disappointment that I read your essential piece.
-Published in a periodical read by some of the same White guys who skip you in the airport line.
-And some of the same White friends of mine, authentically trying to look within, who still speak of being “color blind.”
+Published in a periodical read by some of the same white guys who skip you in the airport line.
+And some of the same white friends of mine, authentically trying to look within, who still speak of being “color blind.”
 And I got to the line asking, “How did Italians, Irish and Slavic peoples become white?” and then, quoting Matthew Frye Jacobson, “…Celts, Slavs, Hebrews and Mediterraneans.”
-Hebrew?
-I’m not Hebrew.
+Hebrews?
+You mean the Jews?
 And I thought, “Et tu, Claudia Rankine?”

 I have a shameful confession to make.
 When Jews were murdered at The Tree of Life Synagogue in Pittsburgh, I was grieved and outraged, like so many people across racial and ethnic and socio-political lines.
 I tabled my day’s lesson plan for my 7th grade ELA classes, and worked with the Social Studies teacher to quickly create an interactive, culturally responsive lesson on hate crimes.
 I was deeply grateful that I work in a field where I had a productive outlet for my anger and fear, and where I like to think I make a difference.
 But there was a little part of me—and I’ve never said this to anyone before—that thought, “Oh, good.
 Now the country will actually believe that we are victims of White Supremacists, too.”